gurralamanoj/gurralamanoj/README.md

 - 👋 Hi, I’m Manoj Kumar Gurrala
 - 👀 I’m interested in Learning
-- 🌱 I’m currently learning Data Science and Java Srping related concepts
+- 🌱 I’m currently learning Data Science and Java Spring related concepts
 - 💞️ I’m looking to collaborate on some sample projects targetting to learn - how to manage a project afrom design till implementation and support.
 - 📫 How to reach me gmail - manoj.lsi@gmail.com (No Spam Please)